 Receive from webhook

 The Receive from webhook step receives data that was sent to Parabola in an external service's Webhook feature.
-It is an import step that will bring in data triggered by an event that took place on the external service, such as a customer purchasing an item on a platform like Amazon or Shopify.
-The step is currently in beta with its access given upon request after you contact email@example.com.
+It is an import step that brings in data triggered by an event that took place on the external service, such as a customer purchasing an item on a platform like Shopify.
+The step is currently in beta and you may gain access to it by reaching out to email@example.com.

 Connect your external service's account